aistabci/abci-docs/en/docs/apps/chainer.md

 mpiexec ${MPIOPTS} ${APP}  --gpu
 ```

-Submit job (using 2nodes with 4GPUs each)
+Submit a job (using 2nodes with 4GPUs each)
 ```
 GROUP    : ABCI user group